Introducing Spin 360! First 500 signups will get 25% off ||

 • Despite these advantages, the aftersales segment will see a few challenges.
 Vehicle quality advancements and active warranty cost management will reduce service demand per vehicle in most markets.
 The rise of connected vehicles will result in the loss of service and parts revenue for dealerships and automakers as remote services become more prevalent.

-• Customer retention rates are decreasing, particularly among owners of older cars who seek affordable service from independent providers.
+• Automotive customer retention rates are decreasing, particularly among owners of older cars who seek affordable service from independent providers.
 Independent dealerships and mobile service offerings are offering convenient, cost-effective, and digital/mobile-powered solutions to customers.

 • Furthermore, the after-sales business has not effectively solidified customer loyalty, contradicting its intention to drive future car purchases.
 The expectation that service businesses would generate leads for new car sales has often proven unsuccessful.